transpocamp/transportationcamp.org/_posts/2011-02-14-travel-stipends.markdown

 A very limited number of travel stipends (of $500 each) are available to **students, non-profit or government representatives** who would like to attend TransportationCamp.

-If you would like to request a travel stipend, please email janetti AT openplans DOT org, with the subject line "Transportation Camp Travel Stipend Request."
+If you would like to request a travel stipend, please email janetti AT openplans DOT org, with the subject line "TransportationCamp Travel Stipend Request."
 Assistance requests for both EAST and WEST events are available until filled, on a first-come, first-serve basis.

 We can't wait to see you at TransportationCamp!